ecajan/webtray/README.md

 webtray <url> [--open-at-startup]
 ```

-If you use `--hidden` it will start in the systray.
+If you do not use `--open-at-startup` it will start in the systray.

 ## Build